TehGM/Discord.Interactions.AspNetCore/README.md

 #### Disposable Handlers
 If your handler implements `IDisposable`, its `Dispose()` method will be called by [DiscordInteractionCommandHandlerCache](Discord.Interactions.AspNetCore/CommandsHandling/Services/Implementations/DiscordInteractionCommandHandlerCache.cs) when it's being disposed by the host - at the end of the request scope for scoped and transient handlers, during application shutdown for singleton ones.

-> Note: commands removed by manually calling `RemoveCommand()` or `Clear()` will not be disposed by the provider.
-Please dispose them manually if needed.

 ### Using existing Application Commands
 If you want to re-use commands you registered previously, you can simply add them to [IDiscordInteractionCommandHandlerFactory](Discord.Interactions.AspNetCore/CommandsHandling/Services/IDiscordInteractionCommandHandlerFactory.cs).
 You can do it by, for example, using [IHostedService](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/multi-container-microservice-net-applications/background-tasks-with-ihostedservice).